Six Nations: England 30 Ireland 9

 This one was hard to watch – and it’s still hard to write about a couple of days later.
 Ireland were taken apart at scrum time in a disappointing game with England dominating the second half to win 30 – 9 at Twickenham on Saturday evening.

-It was one of the worst scrumming displays that I’ve witnessed, certainly at international level, with Ulster’s Tom Court and Leinster’s Mike Ross completely outclassed at tighthead and while Court may be the focus of attention for Ireland’s woes (primarily due to Court’s calamity being camera side in the second half, Ross was just as bad in the first, it just wasn’t as obvious) it has to be remembered that it takes eight players each side to form a scrum and the rest of the Irish pack don’t come out of those sorry affairs with much credit either.
+It was one of the worst scrumming displays that I’ve witnessed, certainly at international level, with Ulster’s and Leinster’s completely outclassed at tighthead and while Court may be the focus of attention for Ireland’s woes (primarily due to Court’s calamity being camera side in the second half, Ross was just as bad in the first, it just wasn’t as obvious) it has to be remembered that it takes eight players each side to form a scrum and the rest of the Irish pack don’t come out of those sorry affairs with much credit either.

 2 responses to “Six Nations: England 30 Ireland 9”